What I Learned about the Amish in Lancaster, PA

-It’s a big production because the largest room in your house needs to get cleared for special benches for the service that will get delivered.
-The service is pretty long, like 3 hours, and then everyone eats and visits.
+It’s a big production because the largest room in their house needs to get cleared for special benches for the service that will get delivered.
+The service is pretty long, like 3 hours, and then everyone eats and visits with each other.

 The Amish go to Target and restaurants just like we do, but they don’t have electricity in their own home.
 In their view, that lets in the outside world.

-A giveaway that you are looking at an Amish farm is that it doesn’t have electric wires going to their house.
-But, the tour guide explained to us, they will run all kinds of things on batteries, so they do have refrigerators and other conveniences.
+But, the tour guide explained to us, the Amish run all kinds of things on batteries, so they do have refrigerators and other conveniences.

 We only saw a few Amish people; two buggies coming home from church and a couple of girls that were walking home.
 They were wearing black instead of white bonnets, which mean that they are available for marriage.
 They only get to wear them on Sundays.

-If I had a little girl, I’d make her wear these cute bonnet hats — I’ve always liked them on The Little House on the Prairie.
+If I had a little girl, I’d make her wear these cute bonnet hats on sunny days — I’ve always liked them on The Little House on the Prairie.
 I have a bit of a love affair with the simple life of that time.